sacrid91/PLP-Assignments/README.md

 ---------------------------------------
 2.W2 Assignment contains => ass2List.py
 ---------------------------------------
-Here we explore on the Data structure List By:
+Here we explore on the Data structure List, By:

     Creating,appending,
     Insertion, append,